MarkoSterk/PyJolt/README.md

     auth.init_app(app)
 ```

-Controller endpoints can be protected which two decorators like this:
+Controller endpoints can be protected with two decorators like this:

 ```
 @get("/<int:user_id>")